shaheer1642/websocket_csit_uet/README.md

 # Running the code
 - First install the node modules using the command: `npm install`
-- Run the website using: `npm start`
+- Run the server using: `npm start`